djplaner/blog/docs/2008/08/15/a-new-all-in-one-introduction-to-oasis/index.md

 ---
-title: A new &quot;all-in-one&quot; introduction to OASIS
+title: A new \"all-in-one\" introduction to OASIS
 date: 2008-08-15 14:19:10+10:00
 categories: ['oasis']
 type: post